 Encourage the use of video conferencing, social media or collaboration tools, and many other such tools.
 “We are very active on our own internal social media.
 Take, for instance, Adobe, one of the leading software developers in the world, is often lauded for possessing a great company culture.
 It uses mediums such as Twitter to share images online with the hashtag #AdobeLife.
 They also have a magazine which includes some of the highlights of the goings-on in Adobe.

 Remember the Overall Organizational Mission

-Ferro says, I have to be very clear with everybody in IT about what my CIO goals are and how they are tied to the overall mission and goals of my CEO,and the organization.”
-And if you’re a result-oriented organization, you have to exhibit a similar working culture where you hire good people, provide them with a great working culture and environment and expect them to deliver, keeping the overall organizational goals in mind.
+Ferro says I have to be very clear with everybody in IT about what my CIO goals are and how they are tied to the overall mission and goals of my CEO, and the organization.”
+And if you’re a results-oriented organization, you have to exhibit a similar working culture where you hire good people, provide them with a great working culture and environment and expect them to deliver, keeping the overall organizational goals in mind.